Series: One (1982)

 Note that the figure's head only turns left and right - it does not allow the head to look up and down.
 The heads only turned left and right until the the swivel ball head that was introduced in 1985 (Series Four).

-In Argentina, straight-arm Stalker was recolored in light blue and released as Manleh.
+In Argentina, Plastirama recolored straight-arm Stalker in light blue and released him as Manleh.
+Additionally, a version of Stalker much closer to the U.S. version was released in Argentina as Cheetah.

 In 2002, Stalker was renamed "Sgt.
 Stalker."
 So while there are several names, they are all based on the character "Stalker."